 In addition to this, without virtual feathering, the erosion is not only limited to the leading edge but also over the suction surface of the blade where there is significant erosion.
-The situation is milder on the pressure surface of the case without virtual feathering.
+The situation is milder on the pressure surface of the case without Virtual Feathering.

-On the contrary, for the case with virtual feathering (Figure 13) there have been remarkable improvements in the blade erosion rate.
-Due to the implementation of our technology, the majority of the erosion has been eliminated on the pressure surface while the severity of the erosion on the suction surface is significantly reduced.
+On the contrary, for the case with Virtual Feathering (Figure 13), there have been remarkable improvements in the blade erosion rate.
+Due to the implementation of our technology, the majority of the erosion has been eliminated on the pressure surface, while the severity of the erosion on the suction surface is significantly reduced.

 Overall, the affected areas have been reduced substantially as a result of applying the proposed Virtual Feathering concept to the leading edge of the wind turbine.

 Test case with Virtual Feathering implemented.

 It is evident from the presented results that the proposed Virtual Feathering was an effective solution to the wind turbine erosion problem.
 It was possible to decrease the erosion rate of the wind turbine blade by about 47%.
 However, this should be noted that such improvement was achieved for the case of water droplets of a particular size and mass flow rate only.

 The erosion rate can have higher or lower severity under snow or hail storms of different mass flow rates.
 However, from a relative perspective, we can conclude that Virtual Feathering can extend the service life of the wind turbines and reduce maintenance costs and alleviate safety concerns.